laitep/GAP-packages/README.md

 # GAP-packages

-This respository is a collection of currently 15 GAP packages, each which currently contains a list of low order models for a given class of algebras.
+This respository is a collection of currently 15 GAP packages, each of which contains a list of low order models for a given class of algebras.

 Each package has a function which lists, for a given (not too large) natural number N a complete and minimal set of representatives of isomorphy classes of the models of order N